 16.11 A register of sponsors will be published by the JSE.

-Designations

-16.12 A sponsor will be able, but not required, to state on its business documentation that it is a sponsor registered with the JSE and may similarly disclose its Approved Executives.

 Continuing requirements

 Annual confirmation

 16.13 Each time the annual subscription is paid, sponsors are required to submit a sponsor annual compliance certificate to the JSE complying with Schedule 2 Form D3 and confirm to the JSE whether or not it still meets the eligibility criteria, and specifically, whether or not it continues to have a minimum of three Approved Executives in its employ.